-Many a new business owner has asked, "What is cash flow and why is it so important?"
-The short answer is cash flow is the amount of money coming in to a business and the amount of money going out.
+Many a new business owner has asked, “What is cash flow and why is it so important?”
+The short answer is cash flow is the amount of money coming into a business and the amount of money going out.
 Think of it as a water tank: water comes in at the top and drains out the bottom.
 So to keep your tank nice and full, you want more coming in than going out.
 End of article, right?
-Well, not really...
+Well, not really…

 Cash inflow is the lifeblood of your business and comes from sources like payments from customers, receipt of a loan, monetary infusion from an investor, or interest on savings or investments.
-Cash is also important because it later becomes payment for things that make your business run: expenses like stock or raw materials, employees, rent and other operating expenses.
+Cash is also important because it later becomes the payment for things that make your business run: expenses like stock or raw materials, employees, rent and other operating expenses.
 Naturally, positive cash flow is preferred.
 Positive cash flow means your business is running smoothly.
 High positive cash flow is even better and will allow you to make new investments (hire employees, open another location) and further grow your business.
 We love that, right!?!
-Conversely, there's negative cash flow: more money paying out out than being coming in.
+Conversely, there’s negative cash flow: more money paying out than is coming in.

 Get Organized and Plan